ibm-cloud-docs/CDN/cdn-example-code.md

 This example shows you how to create a new CDN mapping using the `createDomainMapping` API.
 It takes a single parameter of a `stdClass` object.
 The SoapClient should be initialized using the `SoftLayer_Network_CdnMarketplace_Configuration_Mapping` class as shown in the example.

-If you choose to provide a custom CNAME, it **must** end with `.cdnedge.bluemix.net` or an error will be thrown.
+If you choose to provide a custom CNAME, it **must** end with `.cdn.appdomain.cloud` or an error will be thrown.
 See [this description](/docs/infrastructure/CDN?topic=CDN-rules-and-naming-conventions#what-are-the-custom-cname-naming-conventions-) for rules on providing your own CNAME.
 {: important}

 ```php